Traeger vs Pit Boss: Which Pellet Grill Brand Wins in 2026?

 Pellet Recommendations

 Whichever grill you pick, pellets matter more than people admit.
-I had cleaner burns with Traeger Signature Blend in both grills than with bargain pellets that left more ash.
+I had cleaner burns with Electric Wood Pellet Grill & Smoker with Foldable Legs in both grills than with bargain pellets that left more ash.
 Bear Mountain hardwood pellets were a close second and a few bucks cheaper per bag.

 Don't skimp here.
 Cheap pellets jam augers — that's the #1 warranty complaint on both brands.